google-deepmind/zipfian_environments/README.md

 ## Usage

+All examples assume execution from the directory that you cloned the repository into.

 ### Zipf's Playroom

-Once `zipfian_environments/playroom` is installed, to instantiate a `dm_env` instance run the following:
+As an example, you can instantiate a `dm_env` instance by running the following:

 ```python
 import zipfian_environments.playroom as zipfs_playroom